ghost2501/Spacegun-Simulator/README.md

 All core systems, rules, and calculations are intentionally designed, reviewed, and constrained.
 The game relies on deterministic, explainable mechanics rather than opaque automation.

-AI is treated as a development aid, not an authority.

 ---